Billuc/Taipan-DI/README.md

 Here is a list of features I have in mind and will be working on :

- - Register singletons and factories without specifying the interface
  - Create configuration from environment or configuration files